Nutrition labels provide information about the calories and nutrients in a food package. They can help you pick foods that meet your dietary needs.

 % Daily Value (%DV)

-For the label above, the food has 3 grams of total fat which is 4% of the daily value.
-This means one serving of this food provides 4% of the fat an average person needs in a day.
-This value is based on a typical 2,000 calorie diet.
-If you eat fewer calories in a day, then 3 grams of fat would provide more than 4% of the fat you need in one day.
+For the label above, the food has 8 grams of total fat which is 10% of the daily value.
+That means one serving of this food provides 10% (one tenth) of all the fat an average person needs in a day.
+This value is just an estimate.
+Like the rest of a nutrition label, it’s based on a 2,000 calorie diet.

 If there is no % listed, that means there is no recommended amount to eat in a day.
 For example, most people don't need a certain amount of protein in their diet.